Serving Brooklyn & All NYC Boroughs

 3. 3

 The big metal unit on your roof, in the alley, or on the side of the building.
-Fan should be spinning fast, and you should feel hot air blowing out the top.
-If the fan is still and the unit is humming — that's almost always a failed capacitor.
+From a few feet away, notice whether the fan is spinning and whether you can feel hot air blowing out the top.
+A still fan with a humming sound usually means a failed capacitor.

-A humming condenser pulls high amps and can fry the compressor in minutes.
-Shut it off at the disconnect and call us — capacitor swaps are quick and inexpensive.
+A humming condenser pulls high amps and can fry the compressor.
+Do not open the disconnect or service panel — call us.
+Capacitor swaps are quick and inexpensive when done by a tech.

 4. 4